 When a person passes away in Illinois, there are certain circumstances under which their estate may need to go through probate.
 During this court-supervised process, the decedent’s assets and property are administered to their beneficiaries.
 But unfortunately, even when a comprehensive estate plan is in place, probate is not always without conflict.
-In these cases, it may be necessary to resolve disputes in litigation and require the services of a probate litigation attorney.
+In these cases, it may be necessary to resolve disputes in litigation.

 Probate litigation can have a significant impact on you and your family.
 Attorney Matthew R. Hess understands how emotionally overwhelming it can be to not only lose a loved one — but also to contest their will or fight to uphold their wishes while you’re grieving.
 When you are represented by Mr. Hess, you can rest assured that you will have counsel by your side with the knowledge and acumen to secure the best possible results in your case.